1st.One

-1st.One (stylized as First.One) is a Filipino boy band formed and trained by the Seoul-based talent management company FirstOne Entertainment, consisting Ace, Max, Alpha, J, Joker, and Jayson.
+1st One (stylized as First One) is a Filipino boy band formed and trained by management company 1st.One Entertainment.
+It consists of 6 members: Ace, Max, Alpha, J, Joker, and Jayson.
 The group debuted on July 31, 2020 with their single "You Are the One (Ttak Maja Nuh)".

 Name

 The name FirstOne was taken from the name of their entertainment, FirstOne's Company in South Korea.

 2015–2019 member search

-The group members were trained individually for three years before they debuted and launched as 1st.One.
-The leader of 1st.One, Ace, was a singer in the Philippines before he turned out to be part of the group.
+The group members were trained individually for three years before they debuted and launched as 1st One.
+The leader of 1st One, Ace, was a singer in the Philippines before he turned out to be part of the group.
 Ace had been part and the representative of the KBS Kpop World Festival in 2015.
 Under his real name, he released a song "Blow the Night Away", and it was followed by "Ikaw Pa Rin" and "Giliw" through Star Music.

 The last member that joined the group was Jayson.
 He trained for 2 years.
 Ace, Alpha, Max, and Joker were part of the group "VJBros", a dance cover group that performed at the 28th Philippine-Korea Cultural Exchange Festival on September 28, 2019.

 On November 10, 2019, they were the grand winners at Seoul Music Awards Philippines, "Dance To Your Seoul" dance battle.